zboxfs/zbox-docs/docs/api/browser.md

 var buf = new Uint8Array([1, 2, 3])
 var written = await file.write(buf)   // buf is not usable after this call!

-// Or if you want buf to be untouched, copy it before use var buf = new Uint8Array([1, 2, 3]) var written = await file.write(buf.slice())
+// Or if you want buf to be unmodified, copy it before use var buf = new Uint8Array([1, 2, 3]) var written = await file.write(buf.slice())